 Africa is well known as a home to many of the world’s largest and most dangerous predators.
 A mere ride through the African savannah would bring you in contact with some of the biggest and scariest creatures.
 But what is Africa’s most dangerous predator?

-The hippo’s eyes, ears and nostrils are high on the roof of their skulls, allowing for these organs to stay above water while the rest of the body submerges.
+The hippo’s eyes, ears, and nostrils are high on the roof of their skulls, allowing for these organs to stay above water while the rest of the body submerges.
 The hippo also has specific gravity – allowing it to sink and move comfortable along the bottom of the river.

-A hippo can stay underwater for up to 5 minutes before needing to come up for air.
+A hippo can stay under water for up to 5 minutes before needing to come up for air.
 During this time, it can close its nostrils and ears to prevent water from entering.
 This remarkable ability allows for a hippo calve to nurse underwater.
 Young calves begin nursing underwater for 35 seconds before automatically resurfacing to breathe.
 This ability to stay underwater lengthens over time, and calves are capable of being under for up to 2 minutes by their second month of life.
 Young hippos stop nursing at 22 months, after which they live primarily on a grass diet.

 Another factor that has contributed to the misconception that hippos are docile and harmless is the fact that these giant mammals are herbivores.
 Hippos come up to land in the evening and consume approximately 40kg of short grass a night.
-To meet this standard dietary intake, hippos may walk over 5 miles in search for food and graze up to 5 hours each night.
+To meet this standard dietary intake, hippos may walk over 5 miles in search of food and graze up to 5 hours each night.

 However, recent reports of hippos feeding on hippo carcasses have researchers wondering if they are indeed fully herbivores.
 This exceptional behavior has been viewed both at Kruger National Park in South Africa and Hwange National Park in Zimbabwe.